AWS Graviton: Graviton3

-EC2 products that include Graviton3: C7g, C7gn, HPC7g.

-Graviton3 provides up to 25% better compute performance, up to 2x higher floating-point performance, up to 2x faster cryptographic workload performance, up to 3x better performance for ML workloads including support for bfloat16, and 50% more memory bandwidth compared to AWS Graviton2 processors.
+Compared to Graviton2, Graviton3 provides up to 25% better compute performance, up to 2× higher floating-point performance, up to 2× faster cryptographic workload performance, up to 3× better performance for machine learning workloads including support for bfloat16, and 50% more memory bandwidth.
 Graviton3-based instances use up to 60% less energy for the same performance than comparable EC2 instances.

 Graviton3E is a higher power version of Graviton3.

-Reason behind creating

-David Brown, VP of EC2 at AWS in 2020 said, that some customers were not using their EC2 instances at full capacity.
-After listening to customers such as SmugMug and Flickr, AWS added to their X86-64 family of processors an Arm based option for their servers for several reasons: